Mitsubishi Pajero: Leopaard (Liebao) variants

-The most well known rebadged variants of the Pajero sold in China were built by GAC Changfeng since 1995.
-The first known model was produced from 2002 to 2014 and marketed under the name Liebao Heijinggang (猎豹奇兵-黑金刚 Leopaard Black King Kong, whereas 猎豹 can be translated to 'cheetah' instead of 'leopard') for the 2002 model year.
-The Heijinggang was available with four engines, the 2.2-litre 4RB3 based on the 2RZ-FE engine from Toyota, the popular 2.4-litre 4G64 engine and 6G72 V6 from both Mitsubishi and a 2.5-litre turbo diesel.
-All engines were paired to a 5 speed manual gearbox.
-The 4 speed automatic was only available on the 2002 Heijinggang with the V6 engine.
-Throughout its production run, pricing ranged between 109,800 and 302,800 yuan (15,930 and US$43,930).
+The most well known rebadged variants of the Pajero sold in China were built by Changfeng Motor from 1995 to 2021.
+The first known model was produced from 2002 to 2014 and marketed under the Leopaard (Liebao) brand as the Liebao Heijinggang (猎豹奇兵-黑金刚 Leopaard Black King Kong) for the 2002 model year.
+The Heijinggang was available with four engines, the 2.2-litre 4RB3 based on the 2RZ-FE engine from Toyota, the 2.4-litre 4G64 engine and 6G72 V6 both from Mitsubishi and a 2.5-litre turbo diesel.
+All engines were paired to a 5-speed manual gearbox.
+The 4-speed automatic was only available on the 2002 Heijinggang with the V6 engine.

-The sister model, known as the Qibing/6481, was produced from 2009 until 2014.
+The sister model, known as the Liebao Qibing/6481, was produced from 2009 until 2014.
 The 2.2-litre 4RB3 was the only engine available paired to a 5-speed manual gearbox.
-Two models were available priced at 99,800 and 124,800 yuan (14,480 and US$18,100).